eanylin/openstack_kolla/Validate_Environment.md

 After ensuring that the docker containers are in good state, we will move on to checking the current state of the OpenStack environment.

-The relevant files for this hands-on session can be under `/opt`
+The relevant files for this hands-on session can be found under `/opt`

 Verify basic OpenStack API calls.
 The OpenStack API Calls should work and we should not see any VM or Cinder volume in the environment.